-- 1. Press (to extinguish) the START switch.
-Set the power supply MAIN POWER circuit breaker to OFF. - 2.
-Open and latch the disk drive top rear cover.
+1. Press (to extinguish) the START switch.
+Disconnect the line voltage power cord.

-- 3. Remove the three screws and washers securing the cam latch solenoid bracket to the carriage. - 4.
+- 2. Open and latch the disk drive top rear cover. - 3.
+Remove the three screws and washers securing the cam latch solenoid bracket to the carriage. - 4.
 Note or tag the two leadwire connections to the solenoid and the diode orientation and disconnect each. - 5.
 Remove the two screws securing the solenoid to the bracket. - 6.
 Apply 2 drops of Loctite, Grade C, to the screws and install the replacement solenoid on the bracket. - 7.
 Connect the leadwires and the diode to the replacement solenoid according to step 4. - 8.
 Apply 2 drops of Loctite, Grade C, to the screws and using the washers, secure the bracket to the carriage. - 9.
 Perform the Cam Latch Solenoid Adjustment procedure.